sharadkap/selphi/README.md

 ## Results
 ### Website
 When the entire test suite has finished, the results will be printed in the terminal, as well as written to a `REGR_locale_site_browser_time.tap` file, in TAP format, named with the testing settings and the time of completion.
-Some knowledge of the structure of the test suite and the websites' CSS design may be required to decipher it.
+Some knowledge of the structure of the test suite and the websites' CSS design may be required to decipher it directly.

 This can then be uploaded to HipTest and viewed in a more readable format by:
 1. Creating a new test run, selecting the Create As Empty For The Purpose Of Uploading Results option